 - One general struggle I have with these rankings is deciding which seat in a configuration to judge (for example, Singapore Airlines’ bulkhead business class seats are phenomenal, while the rest of the seats aren’t nearly as good); so I’ll be judging seat variations only if at least an average of one seat in each row has the comfort that wins it the ranking

 - I’m leaving service, food, drinks, entertainment, and Wi-Fi out of this equation; this list is about the seat itself

-Most of the products on this list will be cutting edge business class seats, so this will be the only seat on the list that has been around for over a decade.
+Most of the products on this list are cutting edge business class seats, so this is the only seat on the list that has been around for over a decade.
 Oman Air is one of my favorite airlines, and some of the carrier’s planes have outdated but incredibly spacious business class seats.
 They’re in a 1-2-1 configuration, and remind me of what first class used to be like on many airlines around a decade ago.

 The technology and privacy of the seats isn’t cutting edge, but the comfort, storage, and spaciousness can rival just about any new seat today.
 It really is a blast from the past, in a good way.
 Oman Air is in the process of reconfiguring planes to replace these with Apex Suites, though, so the seats won’t be around for long.

 Where to find this seat: This seat is available on select Oman Air A330s.
 No other airlines have this product.

 Singapore Airlines offers fairly new cabins on its A380s.
 In business class, the new seat is a mild improvement over the old one.
 On the plus side, the cabin is beautiful, the seats are spacious, there’s plenty of privacy (even though the seats don’t have doors), and the seat controls are well designed.
 Furthermore, for couples traveling together, all the pairs of center seats can turn into a double bed.